 Academic staff: James Bolton

 The epoch of reionisation is a key milestone in the Universe's history, marking the period when the cold, neutral hydrogen gas in the very early Universe was transformed into a warm, highly ionised plasma by ultra-violet photons emitted by the first galaxies.
 Observations of the reionisation epoch lie at the current redshift frontier of astronomy, and include searches for the most distant galaxies using the Hubble Space Telescope, as well as analyses of the intergalactic medium observed in the spectra of the earliest known quasars.
+Use of Radio Telescopes to observe the signatures of the first stars and galaxies.

 Gravitational lensing is a prediction of Einstein's theory of general relativity.
 Any intervening mass lying between an observer and a distant, luminous object will distort the light emitted by the background object.
 Reconstructing the distribution of the foreground lensing mass from this distorted light enables astronomers to probe the intervening dark matter, which is otherwise undetectable with conventional telescopes.